 What makes a voice sound more attractive?
-A deep, husky Lauren Bacall or a high pitched, sweet Marilyn?
-We practice conversation and preen ourselves before dates; maybe our appeal relies in our tone.
+A husky Lauren Bacall or a high pitched Marilyn?
+We practice conversation and preen ourselves before dates; but do we focus enough on our tone?

 Creating a seductive voice

 Both men and women use their voice to express sexual interest.
 Although Psychology Today note studies suggesting men prefer women with higher pitched voices, women tend to lower their voice pitch when trying to sound sexy and when speaking to their partners on the phone.
 When chatting to an alluring stranger however, females do make their voice pitches higher.

 According to Science Daily, research led by Sally Hughes, Ph.D., reveals men struggle to make their voices sexier.
 The researchers believe women are more attuned to how their voices sound, because they’re aware that men place greater emphasis on attractiveness.
 While men aren’t the best at attempting a sexual pitch, they are better at knowing how to speak more confidently, which leads to attracting more women.

 BBC shared results from a study, led by Katarzyna Pisanski, who confirms men often prefer women to speak with a higher pitch, while women usually favour men with deeper voices.
 This ties to conventional soft and sweet feminine vs. deep and strong masculine.

 So, how do we create these sounds?

 Website Pen & the Pad recommend smiling slightly when you talk – this elevates face muscles which typically encourage a higher speaking pitch.
 (I did this myself after typing, and it really does work!).
 To make your voice sound deeper, Wingman advocates meditation and exercise like yoga to learn how to breathe properly.